Rishit-Reddy/Impact-of-Data-Augmentation-on-MobileNetV3-Small/README.md

 # Evaluating the Impact of Data Augmentation on MobileNet Performance in Handwritten Signature Identification

-*The thesis paper is yet to be published in DiVA portal.*
+*The thesis paper is published in DiVA portal.*

 ### Abstract